With every cosmetic surgery, no matter how skilled the surgeon, there is an element of risk.

 As one might imagine, it is usually much easier to correct an under corrected or less aggressive surgery then it is to correct an overly done or aggressive surgery.
 Once tissue or skin is deficient, revision surgery can become more difficult, requiring reconstructive surgery.
-Fat grafts (in which fat from other areas of the body) are transferred into the upper or lower eyelid may be required.
+Fat grafts (in which fat from other areas of the body are transferred into the upper or lower eyelid) may be required.
 In patients who have had multiple surgical procedures, it is sometimes best to refrain from operating at all due to a high risk of there being no improvement or an even worse result.
 Each case is evaluated in depth to determine the best possible outcome for the patient.

 During an under corrected blepharoplasty surgery, one can more easily make corrections and remove additional skin and tissue to attain the desired result.
-This is why I favor being more conservative rather than being overly aggressive.
+This is why Dr. Leong favor being more conservative rather than being overly aggressive.
 However, when operating a second time, it is even more important to stay conservative and leave an ample amount of tissue and skin.

 Another serious complication from eye surgery includes blindness from the blood accumulation in the back of the eyes.
 Hemorrhaging may occur after visual impairment and the sensation of pain.
 If any of these symptoms occur, it is vital to be seen by a doctor right away.
 Removing the stitches or creating a slight tear in the tendon might release the accumulation of blood gathered in the back of the eyes.
 The goal is to take the tension off the eyeballs and repair normal blood flow.
 If all else fails, detaching the socket bone may help.
 If blood continues to accumulate behind the eyes, a blood clot may form which can change the appearance of the eyelid.
 Once incised, this blood clot may be removed to encourage recovery and healing.

-Possible complications after Lower Eyelid surgery
+Possible complications after lower eyelid surgery

 Lower eyelid retraction can occur when too much skin and/or tissue has been removed from the lower eyelids or because the patient had significant facial drooping and/or hollowness.
 To correct lower eyelid retraction, a number of different methods may be used such as cutting off scar tissue, performing a cheek lift, an ear or fat graft, canthoplasty or an orbital implant.
-When using a lifting procedure such as a cheek or mid facelift it is important to note that results may only be temporary due to the aging process and loss of gravity over time.
+When using a lifting procedure such as a cheek or mid facelift, it is important to note that results may only be temporary due to the aging process and loss of gravity over time.

 Entropion occurs when the eyelid folds inwardly near the eye.
 Causes may include previous trauma, aging and loss of muscle strength.
 Since the eyelashes brush up against the eyeballs, the eyes may be red, delicate and easily irritated.
 More serious problems may occur if the condition is not treated properly.
-Eye infections, a scratched cornea, mucous discharge, visual impairment and/or ulcers can all permanently damage and reduce the effectiveness of the eyes.
+Eye infections, a scratched cornea, mucous discharge, visual impairment and/or ulcers can all damage and reduce the effectiveness of the eyes.
 Wind or light may become extremely sensitive to the eyes.
 Your doctor will decide which surgical technique would work best to repair your eye condition.

-In conclusion, blepharoplasty revision surgery can be a challenging procedure with an array of risks, but offer a substantial improvement at the hands of a skilled and educated surgeon.
-It is important to voice any concerns you may have with your previous surgeon, but if you feel that you are not on the same page with your doctor and are really unhappy with the technique and results you may want to consider finding another reputable doctor in your area.
+In conclusion, blepharoplasty revision surgery can be a challenging procedure with an array of risks, but it offers a substantial improvement at the hands of a skilled and educated surgeon.
+It is important to voice any concerns you may have with your previous surgeon, but if you feel that you are not on the same page with your doctor and are unhappy with the technique and results, you may want to consider finding another reputable doctor in your area.
 Reading patient reviews, reviewing blepharoplasty before and after photos, speaking with past patients and researching credentials are all important steps in selecting the right doctor.

-Contact Sistine Plastic Surgery
+Contact Sistine Facial Plastic Surgery